The3DP/ai-code-translator/README.md

 This advanced code converter
 translates Python to Shell.
 It is capable of handling most translations.
+Please note that this translates from
+Python to Shell, and does not support
+Shell to Python translations.

 ### Example input (in Python)